derhuerst/generate-gtfs-flex/readme.md

 [![ISC-licensed](https://img.shields.io/github/license/derhuerst/generate-herrenberg-gtfs-flex.svg)](license.md)

+This tool has originally developed for [Stadtnavi Herrenberg](https://herrenberg.stadtnavi.de), but it is used by other projects as well.

 *Note:* In order to get the behaviour we want (pickup only at stops but flexible drop-off within 300m), **we currently don't follow the spec as intended**; See [#5](https://github.com/derhuerst/generate-herrenberg-gtfs-flex/issues/5) and [#6](https://github.com/derhuerst/generate-herrenberg-gtfs-flex/pull/6) for details.